 October is when Dubai starts to see a glimpse of a return to the milder days of winter.
-Outdoor seasonal events and festivities around the city begin to dust off their covers and re-emerge ready for a busy new winter season.
+Outdoor seasonal events and al fresco dining venues around the city begin to dust off their covers and re-emerge from the summer heat ready for a busy new winter season.

 Is October a good time to visit Dubai?
 Weather in October

 The start of the month is still extremely hot in Dubai and you should expect temperatures in excess of 40°C/104°F. However, by month-end, the humidity starts to drop and the air temperature cools significantly giving way to bearable outside heat during the day.

 The average day time high you should expect in October is 35.6°C/96°F.

 Average seas temperatures drop down to around 31°C/76°F which is great for swimming, but the ground will still be very hot (i.e. the sand still scorches your feet!!)

 Dubai Special Events October 2021

 - Expo2020 – postponed for a year due to COVID, the much awaited international event will start on 1 October 2021 and run through until March 2022.
 Get your free entry ticket with your Emirates airlines or FlyDubai boarding pass!